What Materials Do We Use for Equipment Tags?

 - Cold Rolled Steel

-Using durable, heavy duty metal materials for your equipment ensures that your labeling will stay sturdy and legible for years to come.
+Using durable metal materials for your equipment tags, it ensures that your labeling will stay sturdy and legible for years to come.

-Our embossing and stamping processes are tried and true methods for marking metal tags.
+Our embossing and stamping processes are tried and true methods for marking equipment tags.
 This is a simple but effective solution that is used to mark equipment, tools, and other machinery.

-These metal tags are typically attached with screws or wire.
+These metal tags are typically made with mounting holes and attached with screws or wire.
 In the case of equipment valve tags, a wire can be used to hang them from the valve.

 Unlike other processes, embossing and stamping create direct impressions in the metal.
 Stamping indents a design while embossing raises the characters upwards.